rogerpoliver/gympass-like-api/README.md

 ## RNs (Business Rules)

-- [ ] The user must not be able to register with a duplicate email;
+- [x] user must not be able to register with a duplicate email;
 - [ ] The user cannot make 2 check-ins on the same day;
 - [ ] The user cannot check-in if not close (100m) to the gym;
 - [ ] The check-in can only be validated up to 20 minutes after being created;